Diffusion Models Memorize in Training -- and Generalize in Inference: Introduction

-The goal of generative modeling is to sample from an unknown data distribution, given a finite subset of samples from it.
-Diffusion models have demonstrated a remarkable ability to synthesize novel samples across a range of data modalities, including images \cite{sohldickstein2015deep, ho2020denoising, karras2022edm, karras2024edmv2, song2021scorebased, kingma2023variational}, video \cite{ho2022video, wang2023laviehighqualityvideogeneration,blattmann2023stablevideodiffusionscaling,photorealistic, melnik2024videodiffusionmodelssurvey}, text \cite{popov2021gradtts,xu2025energybaseddiffusionlanguagemodels,ochs2024privatesynthetictextgeneration,yi2024diffusion}, and audio \cite{kong2021diffwave,huang2023makeanaudiotexttoaudiogenerationpromptenhanced,huang2025impactiterativemaskbasedparallel,liu2023audioldmtexttoaudiogenerationlatent}.
-At the same time, they are known to occasionally replicate training samples \cite{carlini2023extractingtrainingdatadiffusion,somepalli2023understandingmitigatingcopyingdiffusion,gu2025memorizationdiffusionmodels,ren2025unveilingmitigatingmemorizationtexttoimage}, something particularly problematic for large Text-to-Image models \cite{kowalczuk2025findingdorimemorizationtexttoimage} and critical in, for example, medical applications \cite{dar2025unconditional,dutt2025devil,dutt2024memcontrol}.
-In classical Deep Learning, memorizing the training data is not necessarily a concern, as long as the test performance improves alongside it.
-However, many works have found memorization and generalization to be mutually exclusive for diffusion models \cite{yoon2023diffusion,ye2025provableseparationsmemorizationgeneralization,buchanan2025edgememorizationdiffusionmodels,george2025denoisingscorematchingrandom,bonnaire2025diffusionmodelsdontmemorize}.
-Supporting this notion, optimal diffusion models are unable to sample anything other than the training data \cite{scarvelis2025closedformdiffusionmodels,adaloglou2025swg, gao2024flowmatchingmodelsmemorize}, raising the question of how diffusion models generalize rather than how they memorize.
-It is known that smoothing the geometry of the flow field of optimal diffusion enables the generalization of novel samples \cite{scarvelis2025closedformdiffusionmodels} and that model regularization, inductive biases, and training dynamics affect the transition between generalization and memorization \cite{kamb2025analytictheorycreativityconvolutional,shah2025doesgenerationrequirememorization,bonnaire2025diffusionmodelsdontmemorize}.
-Supplementing that, this work provides extensive empirical evidence that there is a strong link between memorization and model error, explains the mechanism behind the transition from memorization to generalization as a function of model error, and shows that regular diffusion inference avoids memorization occuring at intermediate noise levels, thereby preserving generalization.
-Our main contributions can be summarized as follows: \begin{itemize} \item We identify a substantial gap between the training and validation performance of state-of-the-art diffusion models on the denoising objective model's are trained on.
+\begin{itemize} \item We identify a substantial gap between the training and validation performance of state-of-the-art diffusion models on the denoising objective used for training.
 The gap scales with longer training time, larger model size, and smaller dataset size.
 The shape of this gap has a characteristic peak at intermediate noise levels and is robust across a variety of model settings. \item We demonstrate, using a 2D toy model, that the shape and magnitude of this gap are determined by the geometry of the learned flow field, which depends on the model error and the density of the data distribution's support.
 If the model error is small enough and/or the data manifold is sparsely supported, the flow field localizes sharply around individual training samples, leading to a large gap between training and validation performance.
-If the model error is sufficiently large and/or the data manifold is densely supported, the flow field around the data manifold is significantly smoothed, thereby suppressing the gap. \item Lastly, we show that there are qualitative differences in generalization behavior between diffusion training and diffusion inference.
-Specifically, the aforementioned gap diminishes when we replace the forward noising process of the training objective with random trajectories from regular diffusion inference, stopped at the desired noise level. \end{itemize} All code will be released upon publication.
+If the model error is sufficiently large and/or the data manifold is densely supported, the flow field around the data manifold is significantly smoothed, thereby suppressing the gap. \item Lastly, we show that the intermediate states of sampling trajectories are not distributed like noisy training images: they are typically farther from the training set in feature space than noisy training images are, thereby avoiding the bias the denoiser attained during training. \end{itemize} All code will be released upon publication.